Alexander Elphinstone of Glack1

 F, #236217, d.
 7 November 1934

-Catherine Sumner was the daughter of F. W. Sumner.1 She married Charles Napier Lawrence, 1st and last Baron Lawrence of Kingsgate, son of Sir John Laird Mair Lawrence, 1st Baron Lawrence and Harriette Katherine Hamilton, on 22 June 1881.1 She died on 7 November 1934.1
+Catherine Sumner was the daughter of Frederick Wiggin Sumner and unknown daughter Gerard.1,2 She married Charles Napier Lawrence, 1st and last Baron Lawrence of Kingsgate, son of John Laird Mair Lawrence, 1st Baron Lawrence of the Punjaub and of Grately and Harriette Katherine Hamilton, on 22 June 1881.1 She died on 7 November 1934.1

-From 22 June 1881, her married name became Lawrence.1 As a result of her marriage, Catherine Sumner was styled as Baroness Lawrence of Kingsgate on 23 July 1923.
+From 22 June 1881, her married name became Lawrence.1 After her marriage, Catherine Sumner was styled as Baroness Lawrence of Kingsgate on 23 July 1923.

 Citations